 - 1. Access the Datasheet Builder page. - 2.
-Next to the Datasheet Caption label, select vou want to rename.
+Next to the Datasheet Caption label, select , and then select the datasheet whose section or field you want to rename.

-3. Select .

-The Localized Current Value window appears.

-- 4. Enter the localized labels for each language which are available in the GE Digital APM. - 5.
+- 3. Select 🙂 The Localized Current Value window appears. - 4.
+Enter the localized labels for each language which are available in the GE Digital APM. - 5.
 Select Save.
 The localized labels are saved and displayed as per your language preference.